Pope Field: 4415th Air Base Group

 Headquarters, Ninth Air Force, was located at Pope in August 1950.
 It was transferred to Shaw Air Force Base, South Carolina, on 20 August 1954.

 464th Troop Carrier Wing

-On 21 September 1954, Ninth AF turned Pope over to the 464th Troop Carrier Wing, a Tactical Air Command unit, which transferred from Lawson AFB, Georgia.
+On 21 September 1954, Ninth Air Force turned Pope over to the 464th Troop Carrier Wing, a Tactical Air Command unit, which transferred from Lawson Air Force Base, Georgia.
 Known operational squadrons of the 464th were: